Reviewing Uses of Regulatory Compliance Monitoring: Research Method

-The first search (subsequently referred to as \emph{Search A}, illustrated in Fig.~\ref{fig:search_process_a}), aims to identify contributions that apply conformance checking as a technique for compliance monitoring exclusively.
-The second search (referred to as \emph{Search B}, shown in Fig.~\ref{fig:search_process_b}), aims to identify contributions that apply any other technique (which we subsume as \emph{compliance checking} following~\cite{lyComplianceMonitoringBusiness2015,vanbeestCrossInstanceRegulatoryCompliance2023}) for compliance monitoring.
-Doing so allows us to differentiate between techniques that approach compliance monitoring from the conformance checking perspective, and those that come from the compliance checking perspective unrelated to conformance checking techniques.
+The first search (subsequently referred to as \emph{Search A}, illustrated in Fig.~\ref{fig:search_process_a}), aims to identify contributions that apply conformance checking as a technique for regulatory compliance monitoring exclusively.
+The second search (referred to as \emph{Search B}, shown in Fig.~\ref{fig:search_process_b}), aims to identify contributions that apply any other technique (which we subsume as \emph{compliance checking} following~\cite{lyComplianceMonitoringBusiness2015,vanbeestCrossInstanceRegulatoryCompliance2023}) for regulatory compliance monitoring.
+Doing so allows us to differentiate between approaches that consider compliance monitoring from the conformance checking perspective, and those that come from the compliance checking perspective unrelated to conformance checking techniques.